 The journal also encourages manuscripts written in other languages and will consider their inclusion in the upcoming volumes based on the availability of Peer Reviewers fluent in the respective language.

-Submissions are accepted year-round, on a rolling basis via the online form.
-Submissions received before the November 24th deadline will generally be included in the upcoming volume, while those received after the November 24th deadline will generally be considered for a later volume.
+Submissions are accepted year-round, on a rolling basis via the online portal.
+Submissions received before November will generally be included in the upcoming volume, while those received after November will generally be considered for a later volume.

 Specific submission requirements are outlined in the "Submissions" tab.
 We strongly recommend that you also see the FAQs section of this website for helpful information regarding manuscript preparation and other related topics.
 Further questions may be addressed to the editors at email@example.com.